mkulesh/onpc/README.md

 Do you want try the last version in development?
 - [TestFlight on iPhone or iPad](https://testflight.apple.com/join/oV5j2iMh)
 - <img src="https://github.com/mkulesh/onpc/blob/master/images/badges/badge_linux.png" align="center" height="48" width="48"> [Linux (Fedora Workstation)](https://1drv.ms/u/s!At2sh2-YDyGFgTY827qdnu3VsmjC?e=FPjUeB)

-The two most popular features of the app are music playback and sound profile management.
-Other benefits include:
-- Maximum privacy: No ads, no trackers, no telemetry, no special permissions like GPS
-- The modern Material design supports different color themes and works on smartphones and/or tablets in portrait and landscape mode
-- One-click access to music playback actions
-- One-click access to media items using shortcuts
-- Full music playback control (play, stop, pause, track up/down, time seek, repeat and random modes)
-- Full tone control (listening modes, bass, center, treble and subwoofer levels)
-- Enhanced Play Queue support (add, replace, remove, remove all, change playback order)
-- TuneIn Radio, Deezer, and Tidal streaming (if supported by receiver)
-- DAB / FM / AM (if supported by receiver)
-- Multi-zone support (if supported by receiver)
-- Multi-room support: Allows control of groups of devices attached via FlareConnect (like Wireless Audio System NCP-302)
-- Ability to control FlareConnect without WiFi
-- Control of devices attached via RI
-- Display device details and control device settings such as dimmer level, digital filter, auto power, and sleep timer
-- Allows control of receivers over an OpenVPN connection (even over a cellular connection)
-- Integration with "Tasker"

 ## Known Limitations
 - Please note that the app does not support the music streaming from your phone to the network player or the receiver
-- Track time seek is missing in Tidal (that is a limitation of the Onkyo firmware)
-- In order to use Spotify, you need the official Spotify app additionally to this app
+- In order to login into Deezer, Tidal, or Spotify, you need the official Onkyo/Denon app additionally to this app
-- Amazon Music HD subscription: broadcast in AAC 256 kbps only (that is a limitation of the Onkyo firmware)
-- Pioneer models before year 2016 are NOT supported, for example: VSX-424, VSX-529, VSX-830, VSX-920K, VSX-923, VSX-924, VSX-1021, VSX-1121, SC-95, SC-LX79, N-50, N-50a, N-70A
+- Following Pioneer models before year 2016 are NOT supported, for example: VSX-424, VSX-529, VSX-830, VSX-920K, VSX-923, VSX-924, VSX-1021, VSX-1121, SC-95, SC-LX79, N-50, N-50a, N-70A
+- Following Denon models are not supported: AVR-X1000, DNP-730AE, Heos Link 2
 - Following models do not support "Play Queue" feature (that is a limitation of the Onkyo firmware): CR-N765, DTR-40.5, HM76, HT-R693, HT-R695, TX-8130, TX-8150, TX-NR626, TX-NR636, TX-NR646, TX-RZ900

 ## Supported devices